DataDog/integrations-core/oracle/README.md

 export ORACLE_HOME=/opt/oracle/instantclient/
 ```

-From this point we'll need to make sure the relevant oracle libs are in the `LD_LIBRARY_PATH`:
+From this point we'll need to make sure the relevant Oracle libraries are in the `LD_LIBRARY_PATH`:

 ```
 if [ ! -e $ORACLE_HOME/libclntsh.so ]; then ln -s $ORACLE_HOME/libclntsh.so.12.1 $ORACLE_HOME/libclntsh.so; fi